datacentricdesign/sig/README.md

 # Attending?

 To inform the SIG discussions, we'd like to learn from your personal experience working at the intersection of data and design.
-[Please fill out this form before the 25th of April.](https://airtable.com/shrg9OmAu9TLB4RBZ)
+[Register here](https://airtable.com/shrg9OmAu9TLB4RBZ)

 ## Goals